 Multi-story homes cost more than single-story homes; larger homes tend to cost more than smaller ones.

 The NAHB estimates an average cost of $11,744 for drywall.

 Doors and windows are a significant expense.
 Homeadvisor.com reports an average cost of about $5,000 for window installation.
 The NAHB estimates a cost of $12,000+ for windows, doors, and garage doors in a new home.

 The NAHB reports an estimated average cost of about $10,000 for roofing on a newly built home.

 Your choice of siding makes a significant difference in the home’s overall cost.
 If you’re planning to build a home valued at more than $750,000 US dollars, Decoratorswisdom.com reports that stucco and brick siding is generally the top choices to consider.

 Vinyl siding is a lower-end choice that costs around $4 per square foot to install.
 For lower-priced homes, vinyl has been the most popular choice for siding in the recent past.

-However, vinyl siding lost market share overall in the years between 2010 and 2014, while brick gained market share during the same time frame.
+However, vinyl siding lost market share overall between 2010 and 2014, while brick gained market share during the same time frame.

-Brick siding is expected to continue growing in popularity, and beyond, so brick siding may be worth the investment on custom-built homes even at the lower end of the market.
+Brick siding is expected to continue growing in popularity and beyond, so brick siding may be worth the investment in custom-built homes even at the lower end of the market.